-APPE Experiential Directors report the total number of intern hours (IPPE and APPE) earned by students to their local campus Board of Pharmacy (Utah or Nevada) upon successful completion of the experiential component of the PharmD curriculum.
+The Office of Experiential Education will report the total number of intern hours (IPPE and APPE) earned by students to their local campus Board of Pharmacy (Utah or Nevada) upon successful completion of the experiential component of the PharmD curriculum.
 Hours will not be reported until all assessments and rotation hours' verification forms are complete.